openid/sharedsignals/openid-caep-1_0.md

 reasons, including:

-* A service acting as a Transmitter can close the loop with the IdP after a user has been federated from the IdP
+* A service acting as a Transmitter can close the loop with the IdP after a user has been federated from the IdP.
+Specifically, A confirmation from an application or system, the SP, to the identity provider, IdP, that a session in the application or system has been created based on an assertion from the IdP.
+This could act as a reconcile event to "close the loop" with an originating "session presented" event.
-* An IdP can detect unintended logins
+* An IdP can detect unintended logins.
-* A Receiver can establish an inventory of user sessions
+* A Receiver can establish an inventory of user sessions.

 The `event_timestamp` in this event type specifies the time at which the session was established.